Junha0Zhang/junha0Zhang.github.io/_projects/3_project.md

 ---
 Multispectral optoacoustic tomography (MSOT) is an imaging technology that generates high-resolution optical images in biological tissues.
 It allows measurements of higher spatial resolution than conventional diffuse optical methods, while being non-invasive and non-ionizing.
 However, it suffers from comparably poor soft-tissue or anatomical contrast.
 To study the images from anatomical perspective in research, registration is usually required with MRI.

-The co-registration between these two imaging modalities is currently done mannually via software such as PMOD, or semi-automatically via some algorithm.
-Either way, there is a lot of mannual work required even for the latter.
-Since both images are 3D and very different in appearance, the process can be time-consuming and painful unfortunately.
-Thus, a fully automatic pipeline would be so great!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}